lpsinger/userguide/analysis/parameter_estimation.rst

 completes within hours and may be included in a subsequent alert.
 More time-consuming analyses with more sophisticated waveform models are started at the discretion of human analysts, and will complete days or weeks later.

+**Bilby** [#Bilby]_ is a next-generation python-based Bayesian inference parameter estimation code.
+Bilby provides a user-friendly and accessible interface with the latest stochastic sampling methods built-in.
+It can be used for gravitational-wave analyses to extract source properties of CBC events such as masses, spins, distance and sky location.
+These parameters are extracted by employing the use of stochastic sampling methods such as MCMC and nested sampling.
+An automated pipeline is used to perform a Bilby analysis on all CBC events.
+The automated parameter estimation pipeline uses less expensive default settings, including the use of simpler waveforms, to perform an initial analysis of the event.
+Further analyses with more complex waveforms are performed by a human analyst as needed.

 Unmodeled Events
 ----------------